-2. Permanent University Fund: Adoption of Resolution Related to The University of Texas System Permanent University Fund Variable Rate Notes, Series A, to Reduce the \$269 Million Amended and Restated Credit Agreement Dated December 7, 1989, with Morgan Guaranty Trust Company of New York, New York, to \$150 Million and Authorization for the Executive Vice Chancellor for Asset Management to Execute the Appropriate Documents.-On December 7, 1989, the U. T. Board of Regents adopted a resolution to increase the maximum amount of Permanent University Fund Variable Rate Notes, Series A ("PUF Notes"), to be issued not to exceed \$269 million.
-On the same date, the Board and Morgan Guaranty Trust Company of New York, New York, agreed to amend the Credit Agreement to increase the bank loan commitment to \$269 million.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Asset Management that the U. T. Board of Regents adopt a resolution related to The University of Texas System Permanent University Fund Variable Rate Notes, Series A, to reduce the \$269 million Amended and Restated Credit Agreement dated December 7, 1989, with Morgan Guaranty Trust Company of New York, New York, to an amount of \$150 million and to authorize the Executive Vice Chancellor for Asset Management to take any and all actions necessary to execute the reduction.
+The reduction is authorized by Section 2.06 of the Credit Agreement and will be effective October 15, 1991.

+On December 7, 1989, the U. T. Board of Regents adopted a resolution to increase the maximum amount of Permanent University Fund Variable Rate Notes, Series A ("PUF Notes") to be issued not to exceed \$269 million.
+On the same date, the U. T. Board of Regents and Morgan Guaranty Trust Company of New York agreed to amend the Credit Agreement to increase the bank loan commitment to \$269 million.
+The PUF Notes provide interim financing for projects approved by the Capital Improvement Plan.
 Since the PUF Notes carry a variable interest rate, it is necessary to maintain a bank loan commitment as a backstop liquidity facility.

 Prior to May 9, 1991, there were \$250 million PUF Notes outstanding.
-On that date, all \$250 million of PUF Notes were paid off with proceeds from the issuance of PUF fixed rate bonds.
+On May 9, 1991, all \$250 million of PUF Notes were paid off with proceeds from the issuance of PUF fixed rate bonds.
 Subsequently, on May 24, 1991, the Board issued \$10 million of PUF Notes.
-Upon review of Capital Improvement Plan expenditures for the next two years, the maximum expenditures should not exceed \$150 million and, therefore, the bank loan commitment should be reduced from \$269 to \$150 million to meet the need.
+Upon review of CIP expenditures for the next two years, the maximum expenditures should not exceed \$150 million and therefore the bank loan commitment should be reduced from \$269 to \$150 million to meet the need.
 The reduction in the commitment will result in a total savings of \$146,000 over the next two years.